dgiantsidi/zfs-docs/instructions-zfs-docker.md

 # Instructions for running ZFS natively

-1) `sudo zpool create mypool /dev/sdb /dev/sdc /dev/sdd`.
+1) `sudo zpool create new_pool /dev/sdb /dev/sdc /dev/sdd`.
 Note that you should first check with `lsblk` in which disk the OS mount point is.
 You should exclude that disk.

+2) `sudo zpool import new_pool -d /dev/sda /dev/sdb /dev/sdc`

 # Instructions for attaching docker to ZFS